enta1234/explog/README.md

  - **transecLog** transections log have incoming and outgoing will display headers url method body queryString and response messages of express | true is default.
  - **preFix** pre-fix of log have date hostname session. you can set false or some string | true is default.
  - **multiple** display transections log to multiple line | false is default
+ - **session** session in transection log(incoming & outgoing) we have 4 option 0 mean don't create session, 1 mean random a-zA-Z0-9 22 digits 2 mean random only alphabet 22 digits and 3 mean only number 22 digits | 0 is default

+ > shall use preFix to hard custom session.

 # Examples